poastoast/2poast2mote_uwu/README.md

 CHANGES:

+[2.2]
+  - new file names
+  - adjusted thumbwheel hole to be able to fit the stock hoyt pucc nubbed wheel

 Top
   - [NEW] lite: same as top v2.2 but without the light holes
   - 2.2: adjusted button retainer nubs(?); changed light hole pattern